kevindeleon/kevindeleon.github.io/_posts/2013-06-12-tutorial-display-recent-tweets-using-jquery-php-and-twitters-api.markdown

 }
 {% endhighlight %}

 The function `display_tweets()` accepts a JSON object that contains &ldquo;tweet&rdquo; objects.
-It will then append our tweets (wrapped in 'p' tags) into an element with the id 'twitter_update_list' (which is a div in my case).
+It will then append our tweets (wrapped in &lsquo;p&rsquo; tags) into an element with the id &lsquo;twitter_update_list&rsquo; (which is a div in my case).
 I also use a span, with the class `tweet-loader`, inside my main container div to give the user some feedback in case things are loading slowly.
 You could use an animated gif or something if you like, but simple text works fine for me as it is usually gone before anyone notices anyway.
 Our JS above removes this span before appending our tweets(s)

 Place this code in your page that will be displaying your tweets.